darwinlouistoledo/RxUpdateChecker/README.md

 RxUpdateChecker
 ===================

-A library that will check for an update of an app.
-Currently, this is only application for checking an update from Google PlayStore.
+A library that will check for an update of an App from Google Play Store with the use of RxAndroid and RxJava.

 ----------